AdobeDocs/uxp-photoshop/src/pages/ps_reference/classes/pathitems.md

 ▪ [index: *number*]: [*PathItem*](/ps_reference/classes/pathitem/)

-Used to access the guides in the collection
+Used to access the paths in the collection

 Access through the [Document.pathItems](/ps_reference/classes/document/#pathitems) collection property.
 To create new paths, see [PathPointInfo](/ps_reference/classes/pathpointinfo/) and [SubPathInfo](/ps_reference/classes/subpathinfo/) classes and pass them to [PathItems.add](/ps_reference/classes/pathitems/#add)() method.